- Application Questions

-Please note if you require a SmarTrip® card, ETSO will provide you with a SmarTrip card, however you will receive the card to mailing address listed in CAPS through the U.S. Postal Service in 5-10 business days.
-If you would rather you can purchase a SmarTrip card from Metro or another retailer.
+Please note, if you require a SmarTrip® card, ETSO will provide you with a SmarTrip card; however, you will receive the card to the mailing address listed in CAPS through the U.S. Postal Service in 5-10 business days.
+If you prefer, you can purchase a SmarTrip card from Metro or another retailer.

-- How do I determine my month commuting costs?
+- How do I determine my monthly commuting costs?

 Depending on the transit provider, you may have to calculate your monthly costs.
-A good tool for this is WMATA’s trip planner which determines one-way trip cost for a majority of the Washington, DC area.
-Then just multiply your one-way costs by 2 to get your daily.
-Once you have your daily, multiply by the total number of work days in an average month to obtain your monthly costs.
+A good tool for this is WMATA’s trip planner which calculates one-way trip cost for a majority of the Washington, DC area.
+Then just multiply your one-way costs by 2 to get your daily cost.
+Once you have your daily cost, multiply it by the total number of work days in an average month to obtain your monthly costs.
 Any days you regularly telework should be subtracted from your total monthly commuting days.

 Typical Commuting Days in a Month

 One-Way costs: $3.20 x 2 = $6.40 Daily x 20 work days = $128 monthly costs

 - How do I check to see if my application has been approved and processed?

 If you submitted your application online, you will receive an email confirmation, stating that your application is being processed.
 Once your application has been approved, you will receive another email to complete your process and some further information.
 Our system will also generate automatic emails for modifications, renewals, and terminations.
 Please do not reply to these emails.
 Contact the NIH Parking Office if necessary at 301-496-5050.

 If you submit your application in person, you will receive confirmation before you leave the Parking Office.

 - I just found out about the program, but I have been taking mass transportation for some time.
 Can I be reimbursed for these expenses?